adrian-blockchain/Trash-Tag-decentralized-application/README.md

 ## Built with

 - [IBM Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry) - To host our the interface of our web application
-- [IBM Watson AI for Visual recognition](https://developer.ibm.com/technologies/vision/) - To develop a model of AI to detect trashtag challenge
+- [IBM Watson AI for Visual recognition](https://developer.ibm.com/technologies/vision/) - Cloud annotation to develop a model of AI to detect trashtag challenge
 - [Rinkeby Ethereum testnet](https://www.rinkeby.io) - Smart-contracts are immutable, so we wanted to test our dapp on a test network